komuw/naz/documentation/sphinx-docs/introduction.rst

 | This can happen, say if the client has surpassed the rate at which it is supposed to send requests at, or the SMSC is under load or for whatever reason ¯_(ツ)_/¯

 The way naz handles throtlling is via Throttle handlers.
-A throttle handler is a class that implements the ``naz.BaseThrottleHandler``
+A throttle handler is a class that implements the `naz.throttle.BaseThrottleHandler <https://komuw.github.io/naz/throttle.html#naz.throttle.BaseThrottleHandler>`_ interface

 By default naz uses ``naz.throttle.SimpleThrottleHandler`` to handle throttling.
 As an example if you want to deny outgoing requests if the percentage of throttles is above 1.2% over a period of 180 seconds and the total number of responses from SMSC is greater than 45, then;